EUS-VICTORY/sorting_algorithms/README.md

 12. Dealer
 Write a function that sorts a deck of cards.

-AUTHOR:
+AUTHORS:

-BY: EUNICE EUNICE
+EUNICE EUNICE

-AND
+WITH CONTRIBUTION FROM

 KANTHS KANTHS